nexusformat/definitions/manual/source/design.rst

 			Defines	status of data value - set to ``Nominal`` or ``Measured``

 		``offset`` (*NX_INT*)
-			Rank values off offsets to use for each :index:`dimension <dimension>`
+			Rank values of offsets to use for each :index:`dimension <dimension>`
 			if the data is not in C storage order